 Choose between one of our diverse island paradise resorts.
 Each island offers an experience for everyone from a fun –filled, adventure-packed family holiday to a luxurious romantic escape for two.

-Palm Bay Resort Long Island – Offers a unique holiday experience combining gorgeous Balinese style accommodation dwellings with the convenience and affordability of self-catering.
+Palm Bay resort offers a unique holiday experience combining gorgeous Balinese style accommodation dwellings with the convenience and affordability of self-catering.
 The resort also offers kayaking, fishing, tours and water sports.